Lembas-Modding-Team/pvp-mode/README.md

 Distances are approximated to the nearest x blocks where x is a number determined in the configuration file (default is 64).

 For in-game information, use `pvphelp`.
 This command provides information on all the commands added by the mod, and the values of the cooldown and warmup time, as well as whether distance radar is enabled.
+Clicking on the displayed command names automatically inserts them in the chat.

 The configuration file has a few useful options for timers and miscellaneous items.